lngnmn2/planC/docs/progn.md

 The same universal (to the Mind of an external observer) principle is required for any proper understanding, including CS and programming.
 This is how the Buddha himself abstained his realizations &#x2013; reducing everything back to *What Is*.

-<a id="orgaefb595"></a>
+<a id="orge890021"></a>

 # How to program?

 Well, you *learn things as they [really] are* and then *just do the right thing*.
 These &ldquo;laws&rdquo; are as old as the Buddha.

-The problem is, as usual, that the reality has been completely (and many times) distorted by a mountains, literally whole Himalayas, of meaningless verbiage, written and spoken.
+The problem is, as usual, that the reality has been completely (and many times) distorted by mountains, literally whole Himalayas, of meaningless verbiage, written and spoken.

-Every single degen nowadays is either an AI researcher or a &ldquo;software developer&rdquo;, and every single one writes some crappy pop-sci books for low IQ audiences (hi, Cal, again).
+Every single degen nowadays is either an AI researcher or a &ldquo;software developer&rdquo;, and every single one writes some crappy pop-sci books for low IQ audiences (hi, Cal).

 Books are broken beyond repair.
 We won&rsquo;t have more Steppenwolves or Zen and Arts.

-<a id="org02d18a3"></a>
+<a id="org78ca043"></a>

 # Social aspects